SAP-samples/btp-cf-cap-multitenant-susaas/docu/2-basic/3-build-deploy-saas-application/README.md

 **Value & Username**:

 Provide the e-mail address (Username) and password (Value) of an SAP BTP user which is used for automation purposes.
-Make sure this user has the **Subaccount Administrator** role-collection in your **Provider subaccount** and the **Space Developer** role in the respective Cloud Foundry space.
-In a Trial context, your current user should be sufficient.
+Make sure this user has the **Subaccount Administrator** role-collection in your **Provider subaccount** and the **Space Developer** role in the respective Cloud Foundry Space.
+For testing purposes, your current user should be sufficient.

 > **Hint** - If you don't want to use a personal/named user for this purpose, we recommend using a custom IdP and defining a technical user there.
 The usage of **P or S-User** for technical tasks is possible but especially for productive scenarios not recommended by SAP.